rajatgedam/ChicagoCrimesVisualization/README.md

 # ChicagoCrimes

 This visualization project shows the crime trends between the years 2018 and 2023 in Chicago city.
-It uses D3.js library to implement the visualizations.

 Description: